Common Causes Of Motorcycle Accidents

 Dangerous road conditions are a cause of many automobile and motorcycle accidents.
 Conditions such as slick surfaces, ridges in the pavement, fluid spills and debris on the road can be even more dangerous for motorcycles than cars because of their small size and lessened ability to respond to these conditions.
 The design of a motorcycle, with two wheels rather than four wheels, makes it less stable than cars and trucks.
 In addition, road barriers such as guardrails that are designed to retain cars can be deadly if a motorcyclist collides with them.
 Because of their small size and lack of enclosure, crashing into a fixed object can be more hazardous for motorcycles than other motor vehicles.

 If you or a family member was injured in a motorcycle accident, you may have questions about your legal options.
-An experienced personal injury attorney at Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA can review your situation and evaluate your options.
+An experienced personal injury attorney at Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C. in Fort Dodge, Iowa, can review your situation and evaluate your options.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.